 For this Christmas craft idea, essentially all you need to do is paint an A4 piece of paper in any pattern of your choice, score the folds, insert a loo roll and cracker snap and tie together.
 For step by step instructions and photos, head to Rustoleum.

-4. Enjoy cross stitch the easy way with this large festive wall hanging
+8. Enjoy cross stitch the easy way with this large festive wall hanging

 Cross stitch can be a little fiddly, but with this larger than life pattern, it's fast and one of the easiest Christmas crafts that will create a stand-out design.
 This kit from Not on the High Street comes with all you need, including the laser cut, plywood base, cotton thread, needle, and cord to hang.
 It's a fairly quick craft project that'll only take around two hours, making it perfect for a fun craft afternoon with friends, even if it is via Zoom.
 Plus we guarantee you'll bring this out year after year to liven up an empty wall.

-5. Go fun and playful with a colorful pom pom wreath
+9. Go fun and playful with a colorful pom pom wreath

 Now this one was love at first sight for us.
 If you're looking for a fun Christmas craft project to do together as a family, this is perfect.
 You can choose your six yarn colour yourself so you can match it up to your decorating scheme perfectly, as well as choosing between large or small pom poms, or a mixture of both.
 The set includes clear instructions as to how to make the pom poms and attach them, and even comes with a ribbon for hanging.
 Get the festive tunes blasting and the mince pies flowing and you'll have a great afternoon with this kit from Not on the High Street.

 10. Or choose dainty DIY hanging decorations

 We spotted this creative idea on Instagram by @theresa_gromski and it's one we certainly could not scroll past!
 They're so easy to make with things you have lying around the kitchen too.
 Simply mix together one and a half cups of table salt, four cups of plain flour and one a half cups of warm water to make a firm dough.
 Roll out into an even thin layer, just like making biscuits, and use any shape cutter to cut out your decorations.